Faces of Death: Reception

-The film was received relatively poorly by critics, both retrospectively and contemporary.
+The film was received relatively poorly by critics, both retrospective and contemporary.
 Review aggregator website Rotten Tomatoes reports that Faces of Death received a 27% critical approval rating of 11 surveyed critics; the average rating was 4.3/10.
 Writing for the Kansas City Kansan, reviewer Steve Crum denounced the film as "crude, tasteless exploitation footage.
 Filmed carnage."
 He ended his review urging the viewer to "be ashamed to watch this garbage."

 Joshua Siebalt of Dread Central had mixed feelings about the film: "as a curiosity piece, Faces of Death is well worth a look, especially if you've not seen it in a very long time.
 As for its place in horror cinema history, well, that remains to be seen.
 As I said it's not a film that holds up very well at all, but considering how groundbreaking it was for its time, I doubt anyone will ever forget it.
 And while it is nice to have all of the myths about Faces finally addressed by the people who created it, it also takes some of the fun out if it, too."

 Christopher Kulik of DVD Verdict wrote, "The YouTube generation will be unable to comprehend what purpose the film served thirty years ago, and thus it's difficult to ignore how hopelessly dated Faces of Death really is.
 In short, it's a cinematic experiment which has long outlived its effects, although it remains compelling for film and horror buffs viewing the film in the proper perspective.
 For the curious virgins, I say give it a shot only if you can handle what has been described up until this point; if you can get through Faces of Death, then you can get through just about anything.
 Feel free to judge for yourself."

 In his review, Screen Anarchy's Ard Vijn was dismissive of the film, remarking that "many of the segments have lost their ability to shock, or can easily be recognized as fake by today's more media-savvy audience.
 Interesting as a curious bit of film history, but nothing more."

 It was ranked #50 on Entertainment Weekly's "Top 50 Cult Films of All Time" in 2003.